ROLEMODELS

-Our role models are an absolutely central element in the way of thinking about change.
-They make their knowledge and commitment available and participate both in the development and holding of our free camps as well as in debates, podcasts and networking activities.
+Our role models are the central element in the way of thinking about change.
+They make their knowledge and passion available and participate both in the development and implementation of the free camps as well as in debates, podcasts and networking activities.

 MOUSE OVER THE PHOTOS BELOW TO GET BIOS & QUOTES